 As conservators, our goal is to preserve, repair and protect our libraries' resources, making the best decisions suitable to an item when arriving at our division, enabling our patrons to benefit from the use of our materials for many years to come.

 The University Libraries serves our community of students, patrons, researchers and friends of the library.
 The Preservation Services works together with the UNCG student’s community employing them as bookbinding and conservation apprentices, as well as offering volunteer opportunities.

-Our conservation procedures include such measures help to preserve our books and materials that are a part of our unique collections.
+Our conservation procedures include measures to preserve our books and materials that are a part of our unique collections:

 - sewing and repair of text blocks

 - restoring, rebacking and rebinding in cloth or full leather